My opponent, Julianne Young, in 2020 joined the anarchist COVID-19 deniers who have protested Governor Little's emergency orders.

 The Soldier’s Creed of the US Army states, “I will never leave a fallen comrade.”

 Right now many Idahoans are actively risking their lives in the fight against COVID-19, including police, firefighters, EMTs, grocery clerks, and healthcare workers.
-They are risking their lives while laboring under a tremendous shortage of Personal Protective Equipment (PPE), such as masks and gowns.
+They are risking their lives while sometimes laboring under a shortage of Personal Protective Equipment (PPE), such as masks and gowns.

 For more information, please read: